Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Pattern Mining

-where $\mathcal{N}_i(v)$ is the set of nodes reached within $i$ steps of recursion from $v$.
-The runtime complexity is thus, worst case, $\mathcal{O}(|V|ND)$, but can be significantly lower for graphs $\datagraph$ with low binary degree. \end{theorem}
+When mining patterns, Algorithm \ref{alg:fragmentMining} runs \emph{at most} $N$ paths of length $D$ from $|V|$ nodes.
+The runtime complexity is, thus, worst-case, $\mathcal{O}(|V|ND)$, but can be significantly lower for graphs $\datagraph$ with low binary degree (see Appendix \ref{section:pattern_complexity} for a tighter bound on the complexity).

 For any conjunction, Algorithm \ref{alg:fragmentMining}, in general, finds only a subset of its ground patterns in $\datagraph$.
 Thus, the utility measures computed based on the mined patterns will be estimates of the actual values.
-We quantify these utility estimates by means of $\varepsilon$-\notion{uncertainty}, in line with \citet{prism}.
+We quantify these utility estimates by means of $\varepsilon$-\notion{uncertainty}, in line with Feldstein et al. \cite{prism}.